 - Switch your mind off

-Other words for numb paralyzed stop bombarding your mind with thoughts.
+Other words for paralyzed stop bombarding your mind with thoughts.
 You’re thinking, 24/7 and most of those thoughts aren’t very nice ones.
 Harsh thoughts that are self-critical can cut deeper than a knife and leave longer lasting scars than physical ones.
 Be kind to yourself.